Oak Island: Human history

 The first known indigenous people in Nova Scotia are the Mi'kmaq, who have lived in present-day Nova Scotia and Newfoundland for several thousand years.
 The area that encompasses Oak Island was once known as the "Segepenegatig" region.
 While it is unknown when Europeans first encountered Oak Island, the earliest confirmed European residents date back to the 1750s when French fishermen built a few houses on the future site of the nearby village of Chester.
 Following the Expulsion of the Acadians during the Seven Years' War, the British authorities encouraged British colonists from New England to settle in Nova Scotia.
 Land was made available to settlers in 1759 through the Shorham grant, and Chester was officially founded that same year.

 The first major group of settlers arrived in the Chester area from Massachusetts in 1761, and Oak Island was officially surveyed and divided into 32 four-acre lots in the following year.
 A large part of the island was owned at the time by the Monro, Lynch, Seacombe, and Young families who had been granted the land in 1759.
-In the early days of British settlement, the island was known locally as "Smith's Island," after an early settler of the area named Edward Smith.
+In the early days of British settlement, the island was known locally as "Smith's Island", after an early settler of the area named Edward Smith.
 Cartographer Joseph Frederick Wallet DesBarres renamed the island "Gloucester Isle" in 1778.
 Shortly thereafter, the locally used name "Oak Island" was officially adopted for the Island.
 Early residents included Edward Smith in the 1760s and Anthony Vaughn Sr. in the early 1770s.
 In 1784, the government made additional land grants, this time to former soldiers, which included parts of Oak Island.
 It was not until July 6, 1818, that the original lot owners' names were mapped for the Nova Scotia Crown Lands office.
 Oak Island has been intermittently owned by treasure hunters ever since old legends were first published in 1857.
-The hunt for treasure got so extensive that in 1965 a causeway was built from the western end of the island to Crandall's Point on the mainland, two hundred metres away in order to bring heavy machinery onto the island.
+The treasure hunt became so extensive that in 1965 a causeway was built from the western end of the island to Crandall's Point on the mainland, two hundred metres away in order to bring heavy machinery onto the island.

 The most recent owners include a treasure hunter named Dan Blankenship, who initially partnered with "Oak Island Tours Inc.," run by David Tobias.
 Oak Island Tours eventually dissolved, and in February 2019 it was announced that a new partnership had been formed with a company called the "Michigan Group".
 This group consisted of brothers Rick and Marty Lagina, Craig Tester, and Alan Kostrzewa who had been purchasing lots from Tobias.
 Blankenship owned the island with the Michigan Group until his death on March 17, 2019, at the age of 95.

 Oak Island is populated on a seasonal basis with two permanent homes and two cottages being occupied part-time.
 While the island remains private property, public access is granted to those who schedule tours ahead of time.